Hackerjedi666/CybersecNotes/RandomNotes/linuxAdministration/README.md

 See the docs for the use, they are much more detailed.

+### NetFilter

+The Linux kernel embeds the netfilter firewall.
+Netfilter uses four distinct tables, which store rules regulating three kinds of operations on packets:
+* *filter* - concerns filtering rules (accepting, refusing, or ignoring a packet);
+* *nat (Network Address Translation)* - concerns translation of source or destination addresses and ports of packets;
+* *mangle* - concerns other changes to the IP packets (including the ToS—Type of Service—field and options);
+* *raw* - allows other manual modifications on packets before they reach the connection tracking system.

 ### UFW
 UFW stands for uncomplicated firewall.
 Let’s see how it stands for its promise of being uncomplicated.
 We will allow SSH traffic.
 This firewall rule can be achieved through one of the following commands:
 ```bash